-It is baffling, even overwhelming, to take into consideration all the myriad brands and different types of cat litter that are available today and choosing the best cat litter for your kitty.
+It is baffling, even overwhelming, to take into consideration all the myriad brands and different types of cat litter that are available today and choose the best cat litter for your kitty.

 Ideally, you must keep in mind your cat’s preferences besides yours, as we know our feline buddies can be quite picky about litter and if they are not going to use it, you very well know the outcome.

 If cats don’t like their litter, they will make sure you come to know of it by peeing all over your place.
 If you don’t want to take that risk, you make sure that the litter is the right kind.
 After all, are we not as humans as very fussy about the washrooms we use?
 How can we expect the cats to be any different?